am1337/OpenDeck-RocRail-Plugin/README.md

 For Ajazz AKP03E a recommended configuration is:

-- Assign "Rocrail OLED Button" to all 6 OLED buttons.
-Define a button to show "loco portrait" in "loco control mode (throttle)" , define a button to show "speed & direction".
+- Assign "OLED Button" to all 6 OLED buttons.
+Define a button to show "loco" in "Throttle view" , define a button to show "speed & direction".
 Pressing on this button changes the direction.

-- Assign "Rocrail Speed Dial" to dial button.
+- Assign "Speed Dial" to dial button.
 This allows to set speed (turning button) and stop loco (pressing button).
 In loco list mode it is used to scroll the list.
 Set scroll mode to "One page per step" if the list of locos is very long.

-- Assign "Rocrail Direction Fwd" and "Rocrail Direction Fwd" to a simple button as well as "Rocrail Back" to get back from loco control mode to loco list mode.
+- Assign "Forward" and "Reverse" to a simple button as well as "Back" to get back from loco control mode (Throttle view) to loco list mode.

-- Assign "Rocrail List Scroll Dial" to a dial button to be able to scroll through functions in loco control mode.
+- Assign "List Scroll Dial" to a dial button to be able to scroll through functions in loco control mode.

 ![Configuration of Ajazz AKP03E](docs/screenshots/configuration.jpg)